-The installation in Madison Square Park coincides with an exhibition of the artist's work, Iron Maiden, on view at the Larissa Goldston Gallery in New York through June 22, 2013.
+The installation in Madison Square Park will also coincide with an exhibition of the artist's work on view at the Larissa Goldston Gallery in New York.

 About the Artist:

 Orly Genger (b.
 1979) lives in New York City and works in Brooklyn.
 She received her B.A. from Brown University in 2001, and attended The School of the Art Institute of Chicago in 2002.
 She has served as a guest lecturer/visiting artist at MassArt, Museum of Arts and Design, Ohio State University, Museum of Contemporary Art Denver, Indianapolis Museum of Art, Cranbrook Academy of Art, and the Aldrich Contemporary Art Museum, among others.